-How close were the two aircraft, which was the critical point and if they were close to a collision, we can not know exactly.
+How close the two aircraft were, what the critical point was, and whether they were on the verge of a collision, we cannot know exactly.
 An investigation has been opened in this case and we are waiting for clear and concrete information.
-I would not dramatize, analyzing the images, but here the rule was very well applied: "better prevent than treat".
+I would not dramatize, analyzing the images, but here the rule was applied very well: "it is better to prevent than to treat".

 In aviation, all actions are based on very well established, well coordinated, carefully supervised procedures.
 Go-around is a procedure whereby the aircraft abandons the landing procedure, rotates the engines to the maximum and climbs to an established flight ceiling, preparing for a new landing procedure.

-The initiation of the go-around procedure can be controlled by an air traffic controller or the pilot commander of the aircraft.
+The initiation of the go-around procedure can be commanded by an air traffic controller or the pilot-in-command of the aircraft.
 There are very few cases when this procedure is applied and all are based on passenger safety.
-In order for the landing to be operated safely, several factors must be met.
+For the landing to be operated safely, several factors must be met.
 If one of the factors does not match, the go-around procedure is initiated and a new landing is attempted.
 But that does not mean that everything is always on the verge of tragedy.